 Description

-At 1.5–2.0 mm application thickness with a 1.0 mm aggregate and BBA Certificate 13/5018, Atlas Cermit WN is the mineral wood-effect base render that anchors the Atlas concrete and wood-effect render range.
-A 25 kg bag covers 8–10 m² at 2.5–3.0 kg/m², offers high vapour permeability at μ 15/35, and accepts crisp silicone-stamp impressions while still wet, giving a true timber-board texture before the Bejca sealer system adds colour.
+At 1.5–2.0 mm with a 1.0 mm aggregate, Atlas Cermit WN is the mineral wood-effect base render anchoring the Renders World concrete and wood-effect range — one 25 kg bag covers 8–10 m² at 2.5–3.0 kg/m², offers high vapour permeability at μ 15/35, and takes a crisp silicone-stamp impression while still wet for a true timber-board texture before the Bejca sealer adds colour.

-Where Atlas Cermit WN Performs Best on UK Projects
+Where Atlas Cermit WN Performs Best — UK Wood-Effect and Mineral Facades

-Atlas Cermit WN is the foundation layer of the Atlas wood-effect facade system — a polymer-modified, microfibre-reinforced cement-lime render formulated specifically to hold a sharp grain impression from a silicone wood stamp at 1.5–2.0 mm thickness.
-The 0.83 W/m·K thermal conductivity and μ 15/35 vapour permeability put it firmly in the mineral category, which matters on solid-wall retrofits and breathable EWI build-ups where a less permeable acrylic finish would trap moisture against the insulation layer.
+Atlas Cermit WN is a polymer-modified, microfibre-reinforced cement-lime render formulated to hold a sharp grain impression from a silicone wood stamp at 1.5–2.0 mm thickness, and it is the foundation layer of the concrete effect render system.
+A thermal conductivity of 0.83 W/m·K and μ 15/35 vapour permeability place it firmly in the mineral category, which matters on solid-wall retrofits and breathable EWI build-ups where a less permeable acrylic finish would trap moisture against the insulation.
+Get the mix and stamp timing right and the timber-board read holds for the life of the facade.

-The product earns its place on three project types: full wood-effect external facades over ATLAS ETICS or ATLAS ROKER EWI build-ups where mineral breathability and Euroclass A2-s1, d0 fire performance (within certified systems) are specification requirements; feature panels on porches, plinths, and entrance bays where the timber aesthetic is wanted as accent rather than full elevation; and interior feature walls in commercial reception areas, lobbies, and residential living spaces where the mineral, VOC-free composition is the safer choice over real timber cladding.
-The same bag works on Cermit-primed concrete, brick, EPS or mineral wool basecoats, gypsum render, and plasterboard.
+The render earns its place on three project types.
+Full wood-effect external facades over Atlas ETICS or Atlas Roker EWI build-ups, where mineral breathability and a non-combustible classification within the certified system are specification requirements; feature panels on porches, plinths, and entrance bays where the timber aesthetic is wanted as an accent rather than a full elevation; and interior feature walls in commercial reception areas, lobbies, and living spaces where the mineral, VOC-free composition is the safer choice over real timber cladding.
+The same bag works on primed concrete, brick, EPS or mineral-wool basecoats, gypsum render, and plasterboard.

 Why Trade Specifiers Choose Atlas Cermit WN

-- High mineral vapour permeability (μ 15/35): Moisture migrates out through the render rather than being trapped, which protects the underlying EWI or solid-wall build-up from interstitial condensation across the UK heating season.
+- High mineral vapour permeability (μ 15/35): Moisture migrates out through the render rather than being trapped, protecting the underlying EWI or solid-wall build-up from interstitial condensation across the UK heating season.

-- BBA Certificate 13/5018: Verified performance within ATLAS ETICS systems means specifiers can place Cermit WN inside a manufacturer-certified, BBA-listed build-up rather than as an out-of-system finish.
+- BBA-certified within the Atlas system: Verified performance within Atlas ETICS / Roker build-ups under BBA Certificate 13/5018 lets specifiers place Cermit WN inside a manufacturer-certified, BBA-listed system rather than as an out-of-system finish.

-- Euroclass A2-s1, d0 (within system): Non-combustible classification within certified build-ups makes the render workable on buildings governed by the Building Safety Act, including taller residential blocks where combustible facade finishes are restricted.
+- Non-combustible classification within certified build-ups: An A2-s1,d0 reaction-to-fire rating within the certified system makes the render workable on buildings governed by current fire-safety guidance, including taller residential blocks where combustible facade finishes are restricted.

-- Microfibre crack resistance: Embedded polymer fibres absorb the differential stresses caused by daily temperature swings on a facade, so the decorative grain stays intact rather than developing hairline fractures along the stamp lines.
+- Microfibre crack resistance: Embedded polymer fibres absorb the differential stresses of daily temperature swings, so the decorative grain stays intact rather than developing hairline fractures along the stamp lines.

 | Parameter | Value |